guillaume-humbert/python3-sqlalchemy/doc/_sources/orm/session.txt

     session.add(myobject)
     session.commit()

-Above, the :func:`.sessionmaker` call creates a class for us, which we assign to the name ``Session``.
-This class is a subclass of the actual :class:`.Session` class, which when instantiated, will use the arguments we've given the function, in this case to use a particular :class:`.Engine` for connection resources.
+Above, the :func:`.sessionmaker` call creates a factory for us, which we assign to the name ``Session``.
+This factory, when called, will create a new :class:`.Session` object using the configurational arguments we've given the factory.
+In this case, as is typical, we've configured the factory to specify a particular :class:`.Engine` for connection resources.

 A typical setup will associate the :func:`.sessionmaker` with an :class:`.Engine`, so that each :class:`.Session` generated will use this :class:`.Engine` to acquire connection resources.
 This association can be set up as in the example above, using the ``bind`` argument.

-When you write your application, place the result of the :func:`.sessionmaker` call at the global level.
-The resulting ``Session`` class, configured for your application, should then be used by the rest of the applcation as the source of new :class:`.Session` instances.
+When you write your application, place the :func:`.sessionmaker` factory at the global level.
+This factory can then be used by the rest of the applcation as the source of new :class:`.Session` instances, keeping the configuration for how :class:`.Session` objects are constructed in one place.

-An extremely common step taken by applications, including virtually all web applications, is to further wrap the :func:`.sessionmaker` construct in a so-called "contextual" session, provided by the :func:`.scoped_session` construct.
-This construct places the :func:`.sessionmaker` into a **registry** that maintains a single :class:`.Session` per application thread.
-Information on using contextual sessions is at :ref:`unitofwork_contextual`.
+The :func:`.sessionmaker` factory can also be used in conjunction with other helpers, which are passed a user-defined :func:`.sessionmaker` that is then maintained by the helper.
+Some of these helpers are discussed in the section :ref:`session_faq_whentocreate`.

 Adding Additional Configuration to an Existing sessionmaker()
 --------------------------------------------------------------

 A common scenario is where the :func:`.sessionmaker` is invoked at module import time, however the generation of one or more :class:`.Engine` instances to be associated with the :func:`.sessionmaker` has not yet proceeded.
 For this use case, the :func:`.sessionmaker` construct offers the :meth:`.sessionmaker.configure` method, which will place additional configuration directives into an existing :func:`.sessionmaker` that will take place when the construct is invoked::